Nawat Phumphotingam: Early life and education

-Nawat was born in Bangkok, Thailand and is an only child.
-He completed his secondary education at Assumption College and graduated with a bachelor's degree in business administration, major in marketing at Bangkok University.
+Nawat was born in Bangkok, Thailand, and is an only child.
+He completed his secondary education at Bangkok's Assumption College and graduated with a bachelor's degree in business administration, major in marketing at Bangkok University.

-Acting

-2014 & 2015
+Career

-Nawat auditioned for Love Sick: The Series in an open call audition.
+Nawat auditioned for Love Sick in an open-call audition.
 He was called back to take on the role of Phun.
-He was initially worried about taking on the role of Phun because he didn't want to cut his hair, as the directors initially wanted for his character and he wasn't interested in portraying a gay character as he was concerned on how people would perceive him for taking on the role.
+He was initially worried about taking on the role of Phun because he did not want to cut his hair, as the directors initially wanted for his character and he was not interested in portraying a gay character as he was concerned on how people would perceive him for taking on the role.
 He later decided to join the cast and was happy because of the warm reception he received from fans of the show.
 The series ran for two seasons from 2014 to 2015, and garnered awards together with his lead co-star Chonlathorn Kongyingyong.

-2016

 He took on the role of Pe, in the Senior Secret Love: My Lil Boy about a girl trying to charm a boy named S. He appeared in the two parts of the series.
 In the same year, Nawat joined the cast of War of High School: The Series, taking on the role of Rickey.